isomorphic-software/smartclient-docs/classes/RichTextEditor.md

 **Flags**: IRW

 ---
+## Attr: RichTextEditor.useDesignMode

+### Description
+Should this editor use a separate IFRAME with special cross-browser support for editing HTML content?
+By default, the value is auto-detected according to browser details.
+If set to false, the editor falls back to normal browser contentEditable behavior, which may differ between browsers.

+**Flags**: IRA

+---
 ## Attr: RichTextEditor.styleWithCSS

 ### Description
 When true, applies style attributes in markup instead of presentation elements.

 **Flags**: IRA

+---
+## Attr: RichTextEditor.outdentPrompt

+### Description
+The prompt for the built-in [outdent](../reference.md#type-controlname) control.

+### Groups

+- i18nMessages

+**Flags**: IRW

 ---
 ## Attr: RichTextEditor.boldSelectionPrompt